-- Freezing the dough: Wait to add the powdered sugar until the day you’re planning on baking.
+- Freezing the dough: Wait to add the powdered sugar.
 Wrap dough with plastic wrap and then place in an airtight container.
-To thaw, stick cookie dough in the fridge overnight.
-When ready to bake, roll into balls and coat with powdered sugar.
+Thaw cookie dough in fridge, roll into balls and coat with powdered sugar before baking.

 I prefer the soft and moist texture that vegetable oil gives these cookies, however you could swap the oil for butter if preferred.
 The texture may slightly change, but they will still be super delicious!